Perform this score in a dream

 Dream recorder is part of a series of imaginary sound artworks.
 For more scores for dreams see here.
 You also read an article about music and dreams, which includes this work and more.

-You can contact Daniel at danielrportelli (at) gmail (dot) com
+Contact Daniel at danielrportelli (at) gmail (dot) com